Automating image builds using Jenkins and Packer

 This will create:

-- A cloud network.
+- Cloud network.

 - Subnets in all availability zones.

-How to delete the resources you created
+Delete the resources you created

 Some resources are not free of charge.
 To avoid paying for them, delete the resources you no longer need:

-- Delete the created VMs.
+- Delete the VMs you created.

-- Delete the created images.
+- Delete the images you created.

-- Delete the service account and
+- Delete the service account and the

-. - Delete the network and the subnets.
+file. - Delete the network and the subnets.

 To delete the resources created with Terraform, run terraform destroy